HOW TO BUILD AN EXHIBITION STAND

 - Sign off

-Next week we’ll cover everything you need to know about event preparation, including how to select your staff, book stand dressing and plan competitions to host on your stand.
+Next week we’ll cover everything you need to know about event preparation, including how to select your staff, book exhibition stand dressing and plan competitions to host on your stand.
 If you can’t wait that long then click here to download your free planning tool and get a head start.
 Other than that, let’s get into the second stage of exhibition planning:

 Choose which type of stand you want

 This is an obvious step, but we’ve met so many customers who don’t know the difference between a linking banner system and a custom modular exhibition stand.
+You want your exhibition stand to stand out from your competitors.

 Research contractors & gather free design proposals and quotes